 Abstract

 This paper considers the implementation of a Discrete Element Method (DEM) contact model.
 The model we propose is a viscoelastic contact model with a constant coefficient of restitution and is termed XXX model.
 It is know that most of the DEM models used in literature suffer from problems regarding energy conservation.
 The simple problem of an oblique binary collision between two particles is used to study the energy conservation.
 It is shown that the XXX model conserves total energy, irrespective of the ratio between normal and tangential spring stiffness.
-We compare the performance against the simple HM model
+We compare the performance against the simple Hertz-Mindlin model

 Keywords: Particle Simulation, Discrete Element Method, Contact Mechanics, …